Integrated income security architecture

 TFSA, low income participation enhanced

-*Note that the 2020 federal budget announced a Disability Benefit, but it is not clear how it might support the approach set out here.
-The Canada Disability Act passed in mid 2023, but the regulations are not yet in place so the details remain unclear.
-It appears that eligibility will be based on disability tax credit eligibility (Sharratt, 2021).
+*Note that the 2020 federal budget announced a Disability Benefit, the Canada Disability Act passed in mid 2023, and the 2024 federal budget annouced $6.1 billion over 6 years for the benefit with eligibility for working age Canadians, based on disability tax credit eligibility (Sharratt, 2021; Alini, 2024).
+The benefit is substantially restricted in eligibility and below levels deemed effective by the Parliamentary Budget Office (Alini, 2024), so the federal benefit would need to be altered to be consistent with the approach described here.
 Again, depending on the model, it may also be important for existing disability support programs that assist with devices and equipment would continue (Forget and Regehr, 2020).